Appearance & Reality > The Lord Jesus Christ > Strong and weak

 20 “But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal;

-The Lord Jesus tells us not to store up for ourselves treasures on earth.
+The Lord Jesus teaches us not to store up for ourselves treasures on earth.
 He is not saying that having material things is wrong.
-He is referring to self-centred, self-seeking desires in storing up treasures on earth for ourselves.
+He is saying that we are not to store up treasures on earth out of self-centred, self-seeking desires.
 He explains that such treasures on earth cannot last, for here “moth and rust destroy, and thieves break in and steal”.
-These are not true riches; we should not set our heart upon these things.
+These are not true riches and we should not set our heart upon them.

 In contrast, He says in verse 20: "But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal”.
 We should store up for ourselves true riches which are eternal.
 If we store up true treasures, no one can take them away from us.
-Time does not destroy them.
-Even the powers of darkness cannot take them away.
+Time does not destroy them and even the powers of darkness cannot take them away.

-In the next two verses, the Lord Jesus tells us that if our eye is clear, our whole body will be full of light.
+In verses 22 and 23, the Lord Jesus teaches us that if our eye is clear, our whole body will be full of light.

 A clear eye